hieunguyen725/MyPlaces-v2/README.md

 # MyPlaces-v2

-This is the second version of the project, to view the first version, please see MyPlaces repository.
+This is the second version of the project.
+To view the first version, please see the MyPlaces repository.

 #### Introduction